Boy names starting with U make for a very short list indeed!

 It can be masculine or feminine and short for lots of longer names, including several German classics.

 The Spanish form of Ulysses, slightly sparer than the English version.
-This name has charted in the US Top 1000 in recent years.
+This name has teetered on the edge of the US Top 1000 in recent years.

 ULRICH (unranked)